MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/tutorial-linux-vm-access-arm.md

 ## Get an access token

-Use the VM's system-assigned managed identity and call the resource manager to get an access token.
+Use the VM's system-assigned managed identity and call the Resource Manager to get an access token.

 To complete these steps, you need an SSH client.
 If you're using Windows, you can use the SSH client in the [Windows Subsystem for Linux](/windows/wsl/about).
 If you need assistance configuring your SSH client's keys, see [How to Use SSH keys with Windows on Azure](/azure/virtual-machines/linux/ssh-from-windows), or [How to create and use an SSH public and private key pair for Linux VMs in Azure](/azure/virtual-machines/linux/mac-create-ssh-keys).

 1. In the portal, navigate to your Linux VM and in the **Overview**, select **Connect**.
 1. **Connect** to the VM with the SSH client of your choice.
-1. In the terminal window, using `curl`, make a request to the local managed identities for Azure resources endpoint to get an access token for Azure resource manager.
+1. In the terminal window, using `curl`, make a request to the local managed identities for Azure resources endpoint to get an access token for Azure Resource Manager.

 The `curl` request for the access token is below.